-Pin Name Function Description NPUTS • XTAL1, XTAL2 Crystal Inputs These pins form an oscillator when connected to an external series-resonant crystal.
+Pin Name Function Description INPUTS XTAL1, XTAL2 Crystal Inputs These pins form an oscillator when connected to an external series-resonant crystal.
 S_LOAD CMOS/TTL Serial Latch Input (Internal Pulldown Resistor) This pin loads the configuration latches with the contents of the shift registers.
 The latches will be transparent when this signal is HIGH; thus, the data must be stable on the HIGH-to-LOW transition of S_LOAD for proper operation.
 S_DATA CMOS/TTL Serial Data Input (Internal Pulldown Resistor) This pin acts as the data input to the serial configuration shift registers.
 S_CLOCK CMOS/TTL Serial Clock Input (Internal Pulldown Resistor) This pin serves to clock the serial configuration shift registers.
 Data from S_DATA is sampled on the rising edge.
 P_LOAD CMOS/TTL Parallel Latch Input (Internal Pullup Resistor) This pin loads the configuration latches with the contents of the parallel inputs.
 The latches will be transparent when this signal is LOW; therefore, the parallel data must be stable on the LOW-to-HIGH transition of P_LOAD for proper operation.
 M[8:0] CMOS/TTL PLL Loop Divider Inputs (Internal Pullup Resistor) These pins are used to configure the PLL loop divider.
-They are sampled on the LOW-to-HIGH transition of $P_LOAD$ .
+They are sampled on the LOW-to-HIGH transition of $\overline{P_LOAD}$ .
 M[8] is the MSB, M[0] is the LSB.
 N[1:0] CMOS/TTL Output Divider Inputs (Internal Pullup Resistor) These pins are used to configure the output divider modulus.
-They are sampled on the LOW-to-HIGH transition of $P_LOAD$ .
+They are sampled on the LOW-to-HIGH transition of $\overline{\text{P_LOAD}}$ .
 OE CMOS/TTL Output Enable Input (Internal Pullup Resistor) Active HIGH Output Enable.
-The Enable is synchronous to eliminate possibility of runt pulse generation on the ${\sf F}{\rm OUT}$ output.
+The Enable is synchronous to eliminate possibility of runt pulse generation on the F OUT output.
 OUTPUTS F OUT , F OUT PECL Differential Outputs These differential, positive-referenced ECL signals (PECL) are the outputs of the synthesizer.
 TEST CMOS/TTL Output The function of this output is determined by the serial configuration bits T[2:0].
-POWER V CC Positive Supply for the Logic The positive supply for the internal logic and output buffer of the chip, and is connected to $+3.3$ V or $+5.0$ V. PLL_V CC Positive Supply for the PLL This is the positive supply for the PLL and is connected to +3.3 V or +5.0 V. GND Negative Power Supply These pins are the negative supply for the chip and are normally all connected to

-0.12 ground.
-Exposed Pad for QFN-32 only The Exposed Pad (EP) on the QFN-32 package bottom is thermally connected to the die for improved heat transfer out of package.
-The exposed pad must be attached to a heat-sinking conduit.
-The pad is electrically connected to GND.
+POWER V CC Positive Supply for the Logic The positive supply for the internal logic and output buffer of the chip, and is connected to +3.3 V or +5.0 V. PLL_V CC Positive Supply for the PLL This is the positive supply for the PLL and is connected to +3.3 V or +5.0 V. GND Negative Power Supply These pins are the negative supply for the chip and are normally all connected to ground. - Exposed Pad for QFN-32 only The Exposed Pad (EP) on the QFN-32 package bottom is thermathe die for improved heat transfer out of package.
+The exposed pattached to a heat-sinking conduit.
+The pad is electrically connected.